dentarg/auth0-blog/_posts/2017-01-19-building-and-securing-a-koa-and-angular2-app-with-jwt.markdown

 ## Aside: Softening the Authentication Burden with Auth0

-Creating the authentication mechanisnm was not the hardest task but, for every single application that we build, we will have to recreate it or reuse existing components: one for the front-end application, that will show sign in and sign up forms; and one to handle identity persistence and retrieval.
+Creating the authentication mechanisnm was not the hardest task but, for every single application that we build, we will have to recreate or reuse at least two components: one for the front-end application, that will show sign in and sign up forms; and one to handle identity persistence and retrieval.

-Further more, if we want to support identity providers like Google, Facebook, GitHub, etc, then our task will start to become harder.
+Further more, if we want to support identity providers (like Google, Facebook, GitHub, etc), multifactor authentication, and so on, then our task will start to become harder.
 But fear not, [Auth0](https://auth0.com) is here to make our lives easier and securer.

 ### Configuring Your Auth0 Client